-Concerning debt instruments, the bank uses the external foreign rating such as the rating of "Standard and Poor's" or of similar agencies to manage credit risk.
-If such ratings are not available, then the bank applies similar methods to those applied to credit customers.
+Concerning debt instruments, the bank uses the external foreign rating or equivalent rating to manage credit risk.
+If such ratings are not available, then the bank applies similar methods to those applied to credit customers and these investments in securities has been obtained better credit quality and at the same time provide an available source to meet financing requirements.